paintdream/WinNMP/bin/nginx-1.7.7/README.txt

     The "resty" command-line utility requires a Perl interpreter installed in your system and visible to your PATH environment.
-Any perl distributions should work, including StrawberryPerl, ActivePerl, and MSYS perl (the former two are recommended though).
+Any perl distributions should work, including StrawberryPerl, ActivePerl, and MSYS2 perl. recommended though).

 Debugging
-    Debug symbosl are enabled even in release builds.
-So that when things go very wrong, one can still debug things with tools like MSYS GDB.
+    Debug symbols are enabled even in release builds.
+So that when things go very wrong, one can still debug things with tools like MSYS2 GDB.

     Inclusion of debug symbols make the binary files (".exe" and ".dll" files) much larger, but it generally will not load into memory during normal execution on a modern operating system.

 Caveats
-    The Win32 port of the NGINX core supports the good old "select" IO multiplexing mechanism only.
+    The Win32/Win64 port of the NGINX core supports the good old "select" IO multiplexing mechanism only.
 The I/O Completion Ports (IOCP) feature is *not* supported (yet).
 So do not use this build for production environments with very high concurrency levels.

-    This Win32 build of OpenResty is mainly for developers who want to develop their applications in native Windows environment (though they eventually push the finished work onto a Linux or *BSD box, most of the time).
+    This Win32/Win64 build of OpenResty is mainly for developers who want to develop their applications in native Windows environment (though they eventually push the finished work onto a Linux or *BSD box, most of the time).